webix-hub/docs/data/api/ui.datatable_oneditorchange_event.md

 @params:

-- id		string/number		the cell id
+- id		string,number		the cell id
 - value		string				the new value typed into the editor

 @example: